 The second and third miles: Don’t think about the finish line at this point – focus on the miles you are in.
 At this point, you should be running at a hard yet controlled effort.
 If the pace feels beyond your ability, slow down a bit.

 The fourth and fifth miles: These miles are uncomfortable – so being mentally comfortable with physical discomfort is essential.
-If you feel good, pick up the pace and run faster; if you are struggling, do your best to maintain your current pace.
+If you feel good, pick up the pace and run faster.
+If you are struggling, do your best to maintain your current pace.
 Either way, this means increasing your perceived effort.

 The sixth mile: Divide this last into smaller segments, such as quarter miles, and increase your effort with each segment.
 You may slow down in the mile, so focus on keeping up your perceived effort and not slowing down.